-Part II: Jesus was offensive in his language
+Part Two: Jesus was offensive in his language

 I am thankful that some modern Christian leaders wisely advocate for graceful speech to others on social media (and off social media for that matter) when we disagree.
 Especially about politics.
 I myself have done so for REO, even linking an article by Tim Keller that helps deal with polemics in a mature and nuanced way.